 1. Temperature

-When storing wine, the ideal temperature is between 12ºC to 14ºC, to be maintained at a constant all year round.
-Avoid storing your wine in hot places like an uninsulated shed or garage, near a fireplace (as romantic an image that is), or on top of a cabinet where it could be exposed to hot, rising air.
+Store wine at a constant temperature between 12ºC and 14ºC year-round.
+Avoid hot places like uninsulated sheds, garages, near fireplaces, or on top of cabinets where rising air can expose it to heat.
 Why?
 Simple.
 Exposure to excessive heat can compromise the seal of a bottle, especially if it is under cork.

 Expansion from the hot air pushes the cork out, causing the wine to become oxidised – and oxygen is the enemy of fresh wine.
 Regardless of whether the wine is under cork or screw cap, hot temperatures over a long enough time will also ‘cook’ the wine in the bottle, permanently souring its taste.
 Keep it cool – not too cool, mind – but more importantly, keep it constant!